 Felonies that prompt the felony murder rule include dangerous crimes such as kidnapping, sexual assault, robbery, carjacking, terrorism and escape from law enforcement.
 Felony murder carries a mandatory minimum sentence of 30 years in prison.
 A skilled criminal lawyer may be able to prove that you are innocent of the underlying felony and therefore, you should not be found guilty of felony murder.

 When facing murder charges, you may be able to enter into a plea bargain or have your case go to trial.
 A plea bargain generally involves pleading guilty to a lesser offense in order to avoid conviction for a more serious offense, or pleading guilty to a more serious offense in exchange for a lighter sentence.
 You may choose to enter into a plea bargain if your chances of winning at trial are not favorable or you wish to avoid the lengthy and often stressful experience of trial.
 On the other hand, you may wish to assert your innocence and fight for your freedom by taking your case to trial.
-At the Law Offices of Thomas J. Gosse, an experienced, knowledgeable Camden County criminal lawyer can explain all your legal options.
+At the Law Office of Thomas J. Gosse, an experienced, knowledgeable Camden County criminal lawyer can explain all your legal options.
 Our criminal defense team is experienced in both negotiation and litigation and we are prepared to move forward with either a plea bargain or a jury trial.

-If you are facing murder charges in New Jersey, contact a Camden County criminal lawyer at the Law Offices of Thomas J. Gosse.
+If you are facing murder charges in New Jersey, contact a Camden County criminal lawyer at the Law Office of Thomas J. Gosse.
 We are dedicated to helping you fight for your freedom and our skilled legal team will aggressively pursue the best outcome in your case.
 Schedule a confidential consultation by submitting an online contact form or by calling us at 856-546-6600 or toll-free at 800-989-1575.
 Our offices are located in Haddon Heights, New Jersey and we proudly represent clients throughout South Jersey, including those in Camden, Cherry Hill, Haddonfield, Collingswood, and Moorestown.